AndersDeath/diary2/000-current.md

 # 11 März - Montag - Berlin - 538 Tag der Einwanderung - Warm Sunny

 Monday is always hard day.
 I did a lot of thingks and didn't think a lot about something.
-I did another release of holy theory,
+I did another release of holy theory, finished some tasks.